GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 1. Verify that the target **Certificate Store** presents **Trusted Root Certification Authorities**, and select **Next**.
 1. Select **Finish** to complete the import.
 You'll see the message, *The import was successful*.
 1. Close the **Group Policy Management** window.
-1. [OPTIONAL] Wait for clients to consume the new policy or force consumption:
+1. [OPTIONAL] Wait for clients to consume the new policy or you can force consumption:
 - Click **Start**, type **cmd**, and then press **Enter**.
 - Run command: